BradleyOlson64/SimplexMethod/README.md

-  These files contain all the functions needed for a functioning simplex method as well as a test case script that runs the simplex method on a simple problem.
+  This repository contains a set of matlab files that contain all the subprocesses of the simplex method.
+There is also a test case script that runs the simplex method on a simple problem.

   To enact my example case place all the files in your active matlab directory and run the script entitled testCase.m.